Medically reviewed by Drugs.com. Last updated on Jul 31, 2019.

 US labeling: Oral, injection: Hypersensitivity to calcitriol or any component of the formulation; hypercalcemia, vitamin D toxicity

 Patients on chronic renal dialysis:

 Oral: Initial: 0.25 mcg daily; may increase dose by 0.25 mcg daily at 4- to 8-week intervals, up to 0.5 to 1 mcg daily; patients with normal or mildly decreased serum calcium levels may respond to 0.25 mcg every other day

 IV: Initiate carefully; may consider 0.5 mcg 3 times weekly approximately every other day or if necessary higher doses (eg, 1 to 2 mcg 3 times weekly approximately every other day.
-Adjust dose by 0.5-1 mcg at 2- to 4-week intervals; dosing range: 0.5-4 mcg 3 times weekly.
-Gradual dose reduction and discontinuation of therapy may be necessary as PTH levels decrease below target of (1.5-3 x ULN) in response to therapy.
+Adjust dose by 0.5 to 1 mcg at 2- to 4-week intervals; dosing range: 0.5 to 4 mcg 3 times weekly.
+Gradual dose reduction and discontinuation of therapy may be necessary as PTH levels decrease below target of (1.5 to 3 x ULN) in response to therapy.